-- If a minor child inherits the IRA, the 10-year period begins when the beneficiary reaches the age of majority (the age at which a minor child legally becomes an adult, generally between 18 – 21 years old).
+- If a minor child of the IRA owner inherits the IRA, the 10-year period begins when the beneficiary reaches the age of majority (the age at which a minor child legally becomes an adult, generally 18 years old).

 - A beneficiary who inherits an individual retirement account before the end of 2019 can still draw down the account over their lifetime.
 However, if a beneficiary inherits an IRA before the end of 2019 and dies Jan.
 1, 2020, or later, that beneficiary’s beneficiary will be subject to the 10-year rule.
 For example:

 - Allen’s son, Joe, inherits Allen’s IRA on Nov.
 12, 2015.
 Joe takes RMDs over Joe’s life expectancy.

 - On Feb.
 12, 2020, Joe dies.
 Joe’s son, Connor, inherits the remainder of the IRA Joe inherited from Allen.
 Connor must take out the remainder of the IRA within 10 years.